 We do not recommend giving a statement to any insurance adjuster without first talking with your attorney - Here's why...

 Many times, the insurance adjuster will try to talk with someone immediately following a collision.
-Inevitably, the person will tell the adjuster that they are not hurt, feeling fine and able to walk safely away from the scene of the collision, but wake up the following day feeling like they have been run over by a freight train.
+Inevitably, the person will tell the adjuster that they are not hurt, feeling fine and able to walk safely away from the scene of the collision, but wake up the following day feeling like they have been run over by a train.
+The adrenaline has worn off and they begin to feel the pain and notice the swelling of their soft tissues.

 Although it is always important to cooperate with law enforcement at the scene, your health is our number one concern, and it is important to realize that most folks who are hurt do not always feel the pain right away due to the surge of adrenaline going through their system right after a collision.
 Try to take photographs of your vehicle and any other vehicles involved, take photos of the scene, and make note of any witnesses who may be present.
 Avoid making any statements to the other drivers unless absolutely necessary for everyone's safety, and when you file a claim - we do not recommend talking with any insurance adjusters until you have been seen by your health care providers and talked with an injury attorney.